petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/adding-fields-to-objects.md

 {bdg-secondary}`Available Liferay DXP/Portal 7.4+`

-Fields are data definitions that represent database columns.
-They store different [types of values](#field-types-ui-reference) for Liferay Objects.
+Fields are data definitions that represent database columns and store different [types of values](#field-types-ui-reference) for Liferay Objects.
 You can add fields to any published or unpublished custom Object. <!--TASK: swap last sentence once system Objects are supported.
 "You can add fields to any published or unpublished Object, including both system and custom Objects."-->

 When an Object is [published](./creating-objects.md#publishing-object-drafts), an initial database table is created with the draft's data definitions.
 This table includes all Object fields and relationships that exist at the time of publishing.
-Fields and relationships added to an Object after publishing are added to a side table (i.e., `[Initial_Table_Name]_x`).
+Any fields and relationships added to an Object after publishing are added to a side table (i.e., `[Initial_Table_Name]_x`).

 ```{important}
 If a field is saved to an Object draft, you can edit any of its settings and values.
 However, once fields are published or saved to a published Object, only its Label can be edited.
 All other values and settings cannot be changed.